toothsy/portfolio-hugo/content/post/getting-started-with-oidc.md

   - your app will be called relying party, think of it like you are relying on GitHub.
   - GitHub will be called Identity provider.
   - your users would be called plain old users.
-  - token here refers to a JSON Web Token or JWT token.(think of it like a immutable source of truth that gets passed around)
+  - token here refers to a JSON Web Token. (they are signed tokens that gets passed around)
   - client-id and client-secret are things you would get from the identity provider you have registered against.
   - redirect_url, this is the place identity provider will tell the user to go after they have successfully logged in with their creds.
   - consent screen, this refers to the time when users login for the first time and identity provider wants to let the user know what the relying party wants to access.